-KHLF awards all proceeds raised throughout the academic year as Summer Public Interest Grants to first and second year law students who will perform summer legal work in the public interest sector, or Bar Grants to 3Ls beginning their careers in a public interest field.
+KHLF awards all proceeds raised throughout the academic year as Summer Public Interest Grants to first and second year law students who will perform summer legal work in the public interest sector.
 Full grants are awarded for 400 hours of public interest work at qualifying organizations.
 Applicants may also request partial grants.

 To be eligible to apply for a grant, you must: